unclezap/zebtemp/README.md

 #### Today, you will be building a Beer App 🍺🍺🍺

--- As a user, when the page loads, you should see a list of beer names retrieved from an API on the left hand side of the screen.
+-- As a user, when the page loads, I should see a list of beer names retrieved from an API on the left hand side of the screen.

--- As a user, when you click a beer name, the application should reveal more information about that particular beer.
+-- As a user, when I click a beer name, the application should reveal more information about that particular beer.

--- As a user, when looking at the details of a beer, you can edit the current description of a beer.
+-- As a user, when looking at the details of a beer, I can edit the current description of a beer.
 Clicking the 'Save' button will save any changes added to the description in the database

 ![beer gif](code-challenge-mod-iii-round-ii.gif)